gocd-contrib/docker-elastic-agents-plugin/README.md

 To build the jar, run `./gradlew clean test assemble`

+## Is this production ready?

+It depends.

+The plugin, as it is currently implemented is meant to be a very simple plugin to demonstrate how to get started with GoCD [elastic agent](https://plugin-api.go.cd/current/elastic-agents) feature.
+This plugin terminates docker containers very aggressively (within a minute or two of the agent being idle).
+Depending on your usage, this may not be desirable.
+If this behavior is undesirable to you, you may need to fork this plugin and [tweak it a bit](https://github.com/gocd-contrib/docker-elastic-agents/blob/master/src/main/java/cd/go/contrib/elasticagents/docker/executors/ServerPingRequestExecutor.java) so the docker containers are not terminated as aggressively.

 ## Usage instructions

 * Download and install Docker for your favorite OS from https://docs.docker.com/engine/installation/